kfranqueiro/electron-dojo-boilerplate/README.md

 ## Setup

+1. Clone this repository into a directory of your choice
+1. `rm -rf .git` and `git init` to nuke this repo's history
-1. Tweak `package.json` and `bower.json` as desired,
+1. Update `name` in `package.json` and `bower.json`, and otherwise tweak as desired
-	and replace "Electron Dojo Boilerplate" in `Gruntfile.js` and `src/browser/main.js`
 1. `npm install`
 1. `bower install`
+1. Replace "Electron Dojo Boilerplate" in `Gruntfile.js` and `src/browser/main.js`
+1. Update or replace `LICENSE` as desired
+1. Optionally replace `icon.ico` and `icon.icns` with your own icon, or delete them and remove `icon` from the `electron-packager` task configuration in `Gruntfile.js`

 ## Usage